Stanford University PhD – Social Anthropology 1973, MA 1966 Beloit College (Wisconsin) 1965

 - Ted has been an active amateur radio operator since he was 13 years old.
 His call letters are W7KEY and he hold many awards, including for his work providing emergency communications (civil defense).

-- As an anthropologist, Ted has completed academic research in the Americas (Mexico, Guatemala, Honduras, Costa Rica, Paraguay, Argentina, Chile, American Southwest), the United Kingdom, the Middle East (Egypt, Syria, Saudi Arabia, and Yemen), and Africa (Kenya, Uganda, Nigeria).
+- As an anthropologist, Ted has conducted academic and applied research in the Americas (Mexico, Guatemala, Honduras, Costa Rica, Paraguay, Argentina, Chile, American Southwest), the United Kingdom, the Middle East (Egypt, Syria, Saudi Arabia, and Yemen), Europe (Kosovo), and Africa (Kenya, Uganda, Nigeria).

 - President and Owner, Q5 Inc. 2003 – present.